 Millsaps values its legacy students who carry on a family tradition of attending the College.
-Any student who accurately indicates on his or her application for admission that their brother, sister, parent, or grandparent, is an alumnus of the College will be awarded a $2,000 scholarship.
-The aim of this program is to increase applications, and as such, legacy information submitted after a student's admission decision will not be considered.
-See the Millsaps Legacy frequently asked questions below.
+Any student who accurately indicates on his or her application for admission that their brother, sister, parent, or grandparent, is an alumnus of the College will be awarded a $1,000 scholarship.
+Legacy information submitted after a student's admission decision will not be considered.

 What is the Legacy Scholarship?

 The Legacy Scholarship is awarded to all Millsaps legacy students who provide information about their legacy connection at the time of their application for admission.

 Students whose brother, sister, parent, or grandparent are Millsaps alumni.

 Can my child or sibling still receive a Legacy Scholarship if I attended but did not